Oscar Wilde: Burial

-Wilde was initially buried in the Cimetière de Bagneux outside Paris; in 1909 his remains were disinterred and transferred to Père Lachaise Cemetery, inside the city.
+Wilde was initially buried in the Cimetière de Bagneux outside Paris; in 1909 his remains were disinterred and transferred to the Père Lachaise Cemetery, inside the city.
 His tomb there was designed by Sir Jacob Epstein.
 (Note: Epstein produced the design with architect Charles Holden, for whom Epstein produced several controversial commissions in London.)
 It was commissioned by Robert Ross, who asked for a small compartment to be made for his own ashes, which were duly transferred in 1950.
 The modernist angel depicted as a relief on the tomb was originally complete with male genitalia, which were initially censored by French authorities with a golden leaf.
 The genitals have since been vandalised; their current whereabouts are unknown.
 In 2000, Leon Johnson, a multimedia artist, installed a silver prosthesis to replace them.
 In 2011, the tomb was cleaned of the many lipstick marks left there by admirers and a glass barrier was installed to prevent further marks or damage.